Shot in the arm for LNA - Lesotho Times

 Nthejane also credited the association for the national under-20 women’s team’s bronze medal win in the African Union Sports Council (AUSC) Region 5 Games in Maseru last December.

-In receiving the attire, LNA president, ‘Mamotšabi Lekhabunyane, said they were grateful for the support from Metropolitan.
+In welcoming the attire, LNA president, ‘Mamotšabi Lekhabunyane, said they were grateful for the support from Metropolitan.

-“We are very happy with the attire and hope that this is the beginning of a long relationship.